Grand Pro Wrestling: Hall of fame

-19 June 2015, after 12 years of business, Grand Pro Wrestling opened the doors to a hall of fame.
+Without Brannigan's knowledge, on 19 June 2015, after 12 years of business, roster members organised for Grand Pro Wrestling to opened its doors to a hall of fame.
+Welcoming owner Brannigan as it's first inductee.

-The company will induct new members once a year at their "A Night To Remember" show.
-The hall of fame was opened by company co-booker, Jiggy Walker who had organised it without owner, Johnnie Brannigan's knowledge.
-It was Walker who made Brannigan the first inductee of the hall of fame.
-Brannigan has carried on the tradition of not telling inductees when they are going in until their name is announced.
+Other inductees have included: Bubblegum, Damon Leigh, Tony Knox, Martin Kirby, Joey Hayes.

 Crazy Cruiser-8 tournament

 The Crazy Cruiser-8 is an eight-man one night tournament, and one of the shows GPW has become synonymous with.
 The eight entrants into the tournament are cruiserweights.
 Heavyweights are not permitted entry into the tournament.
 Qualifying matches are contested months prior to the tournament either in traditional one on one matches, 4-ways, 3-ways or in a "Last Chance Saloon battle royal".
 Byes passed the preliminaries have been given in the past to established foreign entrants, eligible reigning Champions and "the fans choice".

 The eventual winner of the tournament would have not only been successful in the preliminaries, but have won three times in a row on the night of the tournament itself.
-The winner does not defend his title the following year.
+The winner does not defend their title the following year.